Rajkumar2002-Rk/PasswordChecker/README.md

           Hello is the password you need give the password along running file

-I am looking forward to imporve this code by reading the password from text files insted of terminal Because when you typr password in terminal your password will save in computer we access it by easily by pressing UP Arrow.
+I am looking forward to imporve this code by reading the password from text files insted of terminal Because when you type password in terminal your password will save in computer we access it by easily by pressing UP Arrow.
 To overcome this i am trying to read passsword from .txt file

 THANK YOU